MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ---
 # Explore Teams Toolkit

-In this document you can understand different UI elements along with description and basic usage in Teams Toolkit.
+In this document you can understand different UI elements along with description and basic usage in Teams Toolkit for both Visual Studio Code and Visual Studio.

 ::: zone pivot="visual-studio-code"

-## Explore Teams Toolkit for Visual Studio Code
+## Teams Toolkit for Visual Studio Code basic UI elements

-In this document you can understand different UI elements along with description and basic usage in Teams Toolkit.

-## Teams Toolkit basic UI elements

 After Teams Toolkit installation, you'll see the Teams Toolkit UI as shown in the following image: